Configure Backfill

 The Company sources section has three tabs:

-- Backfill available: companies in your database that support backfilling but are not yet enabled
+- Backfill available: companies in your database where Cavuno has detected a supported careers page, but you haven't yet enabled backfill.

 Enable backfill for an existing company